CodeRed30/CV/README.md

-## Your Name
+## Katrina Harradine

 A sentence about who and what you are.

 Then a sentence about what you've achieved.

 And then a sentence about what excites you about tech.

 ## Projects